Seasonal Festivals

 Harvest Fest

-With Harvest Fest, we celebrate the beginning of a new school year, the coming together of a growing school community, and the coming of autumn.
-This event is centered on a potluck, and is typically held in the first month of the schoolyear.
+With Harvest Fest, we celebrate the beginning of a new school year, the coming together of a growing school community and the coming of autumn.
+This event is centered on a potluck, and is typically held in the first month of the school year.

 In the fall, Prairie Flower also has a long tradition of having the preschool children take a field trip to Berry Patch Farm.
-Parents/caregivers come along, and enjoy a walk to the pumpkin patch to pick pumpkins together. |
+Parents and caregivers come along and enjoy a walk to the pumpkin patch to pick pumpkins together. |

 Winter Faire

-This event is a fundraiser, and is open and promoted to the entire Ames area community.
-Families make and donate and/or secure donations -- from local businesses, friends/family, etc. -- of handmade goods and baked goods to sell at the event.
-Popular items in the past have included water bottle slings, foraging pouches, knitted hats, art supply kids, painted wooden blocks, seasonal decorations, Waldorf-style dolls or gnome babies, gift baskets, and baked goods.
-Prairie Flower also typically provides snacks, and stories/activities for kids.
+Popular items in the past have included water bottle slings, foraging pouches, knitted hats, art supply kids, painted wooden blocks, seasonal decorations, Waldorf-style dolls or gnome babies, gift baskets, ecofriendly home goods and baked goods.
+Prairie Flower also typically provides snacks, and stories or activities for kids.

 Warm Hearts Festival